lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 This is probably because you are running dota on OSX or Linux, where +sixense_left_click doesn't really work as a normal click.
 Additionally, the new Source 2 engine doesn't allow simulated right-clicks.

+**Does CAPSLOCK still do what it usually does, even if it's a keybind?**
+ YES OF COURSE, BUT IT'S A KEY IN SUCH A USEFUL POSITION THAT YOU MIGHT AS WELL USE IT.
+I RARELY TYPE IN CHAT ANYWAY.

 How does it work?